nadamas2000/soundAlert-soundAnalyzer-ESP32/README.md

 Description
 The Sound Analyzer Wifi Kit32 is a program that utilizes Arduino and various libraries to create a sound alert system.
 The main functionality of the code is to detect specific frequencies with certain intensities and display corresponding alerts on an OLED display.

-# Hardware
+## Hardware

 The following hardware components are used in the system:

-Microcontroller Board: Heltec Wifi Kit 32 V3
+- Microcontroller Board: Heltec Wifi Kit 32 V3
-Microphone: Max9814
+- Microphone: Max9814
-Battery Holder: AAA Battery Holder
+- Battery Holder: AAA Battery Holder
-Case: 3D printed case
+- Case: 3D printed case

-# Dependencies
+## Dependencies

 The program requires the following libraries:

-SPI
+- SPI

-Wire
+- Wire

-FFT algorithms
+- FFT algorithms

-SSD1306 OLED display library
+- Adafruit SSD1306 OLED display library

-# Functionality
+## Functionality

 The program consists of the following sections: